CRAB CLASS

 • Invasive species ID & ecology

-• Hands-on cooking classes
+• Hands-on cooking shucking and sorting demonstrations

 • Up to 6 hours of programming for multiple class periods

-• Cafeteria staff instruction
+• Cafeteria staff instruction and product donation for green grab lunch specials

 GreenCrab.org can also provide allergen-friendly programming for schools with contact crustacean allergies or allergen concerns.
-While our funding doesn’t cover field trip travel costs, we’re happy to accommodate programming in the field for schools interested in structuring a field trip.
-Email maryparks@greencrab.org to sign up or ask questions.
-Check out this informational packet to learn more about eligibility and the program:
+While funding doesn’t cover field trip travel costs, we’re happy to accommodate programming in the field for schools interested in structuring a field trip.

 Crab Class x Brockton High School